carbon-language/carbon-lang/llvm/docs/ExceptionHandling.rst

 A code of ``i32 1`` indicates a catch action, which expects three additional arguments.
-Different EH schemes give different meanings to the three arguments, but the first argument indicates whether the catch should fire, the second is the frameescape index of the exception object, and the third is the code to run to catch the exception.
+Different EH schemes give different meanings to the three arguments, but the first argument indicates whether the catch should fire, the second is the localescape index of the exception object, and the third is the code to run to catch the exception.

 For Windows C++ exception handling, the first argument for a catch handler is a pointer to the RTTI type descriptor for the object to catch.
-The second argument is an index into the argument list of the ``llvm.frameescape`` call in the main function.
+The second argument is an index into the argument list of the ``llvm.localescape`` call in the main function.
 The exception object will be copied into the provided stack object.
 If the exception object is not required, this argument should be -1.
 The third argument is a pointer to a function implementing the catch.
 This